valentin1982/jTest/README.md

  Application for testing knowledge on java.

- Using technologies Spring, Hibernate, Swing.
+ Used technologies Spring, Hibernate, Swing.

  Database